nicholas-ko-zy/nicholas-ko-zy.github.io/_projects/stroke.md

 ![model 2 result](/img/stroke/m2_result.png)

 We see here that we have slightly increased our stroke predictions to 15% , up from 0%.
-Model 2 also misdiagnosed 3% (93 rows) to have stroke when they actually did not have stroke.
+Model 2 also misdiagnosed 3% of patients (93 / 5110 rows) to have stroke when they actually did not have stroke.

 #### Model 3: Logistic regression (with feature engineering).

 Model 3 was trained on the SMOTE transformed data and cut from 22 features to only 5 features.
-This was done through the process of feature engineering where the first n-features were calculated to
+This was done through the process of feature engineering where the results of the first n-features were iteratively tested to

 * maximise true positives